freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/remember-to-set-the-constructor-property-when-changing-the-prototype.md

 ---

 ## Description

 <section id='description'>

 There is one crucial side effect of manually setting the prototype to a new object.
-It erases the <code>constructor</code> property!
+It erases the `constructor` property!
 This property can be used to check which constructor function created the instance, but since the property has been overwritten, it now gives false results:

 ```js
 duck.constructor === Bird; // false -- Oops